 - University of Tasmania.

-The ESCC Hub is hosted by CSIRO and is one of six hubs supported by funding through the Australian Government’s National Environmental Science Program.
+The ESCC Hub was hosted by CSIRO and was one of six hubs supported by funding through the Australian Government’s National Environmental Science Program.

 Our role

-The role of the ESCC Hub is to ensure that Australia’s policies and management decisions are effectively informed by Earth systems and climate change science, now and into the future.
+The role of the ESCC Hub was to ensure that Australia’s policies and management decisions are effectively informed by Earth systems and climate change science, now and into the future.

-We will achieve this by building a national partnership, with world-leading capability in multi-disciplinary Earth system science and modelling that provides Earth system and climate information in support of a productive and resilient Australia.
+We achieved this by building a national partnership, with world-leading capability in multi-disciplinary Earth system science and modelling that provided Earth system and climate information in support of a productive and resilient Australia.

 - Improving our understanding of past and current climate